-What is the difference between an F-150 and a Raptor?
+So, what is the difference between an F-150 and a Raptor?
 Well, both of descriptions above are correct, to a degree.
-The Ford Raptor is a version of America's best-selling vehicle, the F-150 pickup truck.
+The Ford Raptor is a version of America’s best-selling vehicle, the F-150 pickup truck.
 However, Ford does tend to market the Raptor as a model in its own right.
 Basically, the Raptor is a high-performance, off-road focused, high-end version of the fabulously successful and popular F-150.
 The F-150 can be just about anything you want it to be, but the Raptor is a little more mission-specific.

 Main Raptor features not found on a standard F-150

 Although I like to think of the Raptor as the pinnacle of the F-150 lineup these days, that’s not actually the case if you look at the range as a whole.
 Although the Raptor does feature pretty high up in the range, and it does have a number of exclusive features, it’s actually a long way from being the most expensive F-150 you can buy right now.

 Some features that set the Raptor apart include:

 - Trail Control and Terrain Management System

 - Torque-on-demand transfer case

 - 13-inch front and 13.9-inch rear suspension travel

 The Raptor isn’t for everyone, of course, and I’m also going to show how the F-150 can be configured in other ways to suit other buyers with different needs.
 If you’re one of those drivers who never really leave the tarmac in any meaningful way or someone who has towing and hauling capability at the top of their agenda, something else from the F-150 might be a better choice.